IonicDev/integration-log4j2/src/main/webapp/index.md

     </Appenders>
 ```

-The configuration for the PLAINTEXT and IONIC loggers is identical, in order to demonstrate the different handling of
+The configuration for the PLAINTEXT and IONIC loggers is identical, in order to demonstrate the altered handling of
 the Ionic-enabled appender.
 ```
     <Loggers>